xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_images.md

   If you do not see the setting **Use blurred image placeholders for smart image loading** on the page, it is not supported by the skin installed in your X-Cart store at the moment.
   {% endnote %}

-The images size chart presents the actual space (width(px) and height(px)) available for an image on a page and differs depending on the {% link "skin installed" ref_GLqVdpgd %}.
-All images used in the store are resized to fit the image space taking into account the settings configured above.
-You can change the default sizes if required.
-However, please keep in mind that the original image should be at least 2 times bigger than the size of an image space it will be resized to.
+The chart in the lower part of the Default image settings section provides information on the dimension limits  (width(px) and height(px)) for different types of images.
+(Note that these will be different depending on the {% link "skin installed" ref_GLqVdpgd %}.).
+All the images in your store will be resized to fit these dimension limits taking into account the image settings above.
+You can change the default image dimension limits if required; however, please keep in mind that the original image should be at least twice as big as the size to which it will be resized.

-Clicking the **Generate resized images** button (next to the **Save** button) launches the actual image resizing routine to generate copies of existing images in all the sizes needed to display the images in your store's front end.
+Clicking the **Generate resized images** button (next to the **Save** button) launches an image resizing routine to generate copies of existing images in all the sizes needed to display these images in your store's front end.
 Having a separate image file in each of the sizes provides a way to speed up your site's performance by reducing page load times for pages containing graphics.

 ## Custom Images
 Any custom images that you want to use in your X-Cart store can be stored on the same server where your X-Cart software is installed.